brianfrankcooper/YCSB/rocksdb/README.md

 ## Quick Start

-This section describes how to run YCSB on RocksDB running locally.
+This section describes how to run YCSB on RocksDB running locally (within the same JVM).
+NOTE: RocksDB is an embedded database and so articles like [How to run in parallel](https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload-in-Parallel) are not applicable here.

 ### 1. Set Up YCSB